openhab/openhab-docs/configuration/items.md

 #### Profiles

 With Profiles, you're able to change the behavior how Channels interact with your Items.
-You can use *State Profiles* which on State Channels and *Trigger Profiles* on Trigger Channels.
+You can use *State Profiles* on State Channels and *Trigger Profiles* on Trigger Channels.

 Profiles can be specified as a parameter for a given Channel on the Item configuration: